 Charles is the guy who’s got it all.
 Born a French nobleman, he decides to be the one aristocrat in France who has a conscience.
 He leaves his land (and his inheritance) in the dust, sets up shop as a lowly French tutor in London, and begins life over as Charles Darnay.

 Despite his attempts to distance himself from the scandals and horrors of the French aristocracy, Charles can’t seem to keep himself out of trouble.
-The man gets into three (count them, THREE) court cases over the course of the novel.
-First he’s tried as a traitor to the English crown.
+The man gets into three (count 'em, three) court cases over the course of the novel.
+First, he’s tried as a traitor to the English crown.
 Then he’s tried as a traitor to the French Republic.
-(Actually, he’s tried as an aristocrat, but at the time, "aristocrat" and "traitor" are pretty synonymous.)
-As if that weren’t enough, he’s finally re-tried in France – on the same charges!
+(Actually, he’s tried as an aristocrat, but at the time, "aristocrat" and "traitor" were pretty synonymous.)
+As if that weren’t enough, he’s finally re-tried in France—on the same charges!

-During this time, however, he manages to meet and marry Lucie Manette.
+During in between all those trials, however, he manages to meet and marry Lucie Manette.
 He even moves into her father’s house in Soho.
-That’s when he feels obligated to let Dr. Manette in on his secret identity.
-Of course, Charles doesn’t know that Dr. Manette was falsely imprisoned by Charles’s father and uncle…perhaps it’s better for him that he remains in ignorance.
+That’s when he feels obligated to let Doctor Manette in on his secret identity.
+Of course, Charles doesn’t know that Doctor Manette was falsely imprisoned by Charles’s father and uncle… perhaps it’s better for him that he remains in ignorance.

 Most interestingly, Dickens doesn’t really spend much time developing Charles's character.
 He’s a good guy.
 End of story.
 We do get a bit of moral reflection when Charles decides to head back to France, but it’s only about two paragraphs’ worth of Charles's thoughts.
 He’s obliged to do his moral duty.
 Our narrator delves into his thoughts at this moment: